§3097.3. Secretary of Conservation and Energy; powers and duties

 five thousand dollars.

-G. The commissioner shall ensure submission of the semiannual reports required of
+G. The secretary shall ensure submission of the semiannual reports required of the

-the ground water conservation districts by R.S.
+ground water conservation districts by R.S.
 38:3097.8.
-If the reports are not submitted
+If the reports are not submitted timely

-timely or do not include the pertinent information required, the commissioner is authorized
+or do not include the pertinent information required, the secretary is authorized to require

-to require monthly submissions of the reports until he is satisfied with the adequacy and
+monthly submissions of the reports until he is satisfied with the adequacy and informative

 Acts 2003, No. 49, §2, eff.
 July 1, 2003; Acts 2005, No. 225, §1, eff.
 June 29, 2005;